ventsislavVidulov/meme-world/README.md

 ## Instalation
 1. Download the project
-2. Open it whit Visual Studio Code
+2. Open it whit Visual Studio Code (VSC) or other
+3. Open terminal in VSC, type